-- No area shall be located within a residential district or within any public rightof-way, except for uses located within the VC District.
-Occupation of the public right-of-way shall require Village Board review and approval when alcohol beverages are sold to the public for consumption on the premises in connection with the operation of a restaurant, tavern, brewery, winery, brewpub. - 2.
+- 1. No area shall be located within a residential district or within any public rightof-way, except for uses located within the VC District.
+Occupation of the public right-of-way shall require Village Board review and approval. - 2.
 No area shall block windows, entrances, exits, pedestrian or vehicular access, sidewalks, fire lanes, or other travel lanes. - 3.
 No area shall exceed 30% of the gross floor area of the primary use.